Peter Frechette: Theater

+In 2022, Frechette was in Dave Steakley's The Inheritance at the Zach Theatre in Austin, Texas.

+In 2024, Frechette played Henry Lehman in The Lehman Trilogy, also at the Zach Theatre.

-Film & Television
+Film and television

 Frechette's made his film debut in Grease 2 (1982) as T-Bird Louis DiMucci.
 He appeared on the film's soundtrack (including a solo version of 'Let's Do It For Our Country', a satirical duet ballad he performed with Maureen Teefy in the film).
 He went on to appear in the pilot of Voyagers! (as Eddie Rickenbacker).

 He appeared in two episodes of The Facts of Life which served as backdoor pilots for a series about an all-boys military academy.
 The would-be series would have starred Jimmy Baio with Frechette as the primary antagonist, but it was not picked up to series.
 He continued appearing in films, mostly horror films including The Hills Have Eyes Part II (1984), The Kindred (1987), The Unholy (1988) and Paint it Black (1989).

 He had a large role in the 1984 comedy No Small Affair as Jon Cryer's older brother.
 He made guest appearances on Taxi, The Renegades, Hill Street Blues, Hotel, It's a Living, Cagney & Lacey, Matlock, and, most notably, in two episodes of L.A.
 Law as Christopher Appleton, an HIV-positive gay man who claimed to have killed his lover as an act of mercy because he was dying from AIDS.

 Frechette was cast as one of the three leads of 1989's Dream Street, the unofficial blue-collar spin-off of Thirtysomething (it lasted 6 episodes, airing as a mid-season replacement).
 In November 1989, Frechette guest-starred in the Thirtysomething episode "Strangers" (season 3, episode 6), as Peter Montefiore, a man who goes on a date with recurring character Russell Weller (David Marshall Grant).
 Frechette and Weller appeared in bed, seemingly naked after having had sexual relations following a first date, generating controversy.
 A number of advertisers refused to run commercials during the broadcast, and ABC opted not to air the episode again during summer reruns (it has since returned to the syndication schedule and was released in the season three DVD box set).